Trivendra Singh Rawat

 Trivendra Singh Rawat (born 20 December 1960) is an Indian politician who served as the Chief Minister of Uttarakhand between 2017 and 2021.
+He is currently serving as the member of parliament from Haridwar Lok Sabha constituency since 2024.

-Rawat was a member of the Rashtriya Swayamsevak Sangh from 1979 to 2002 and held the post of organizing secretary of the Uttarakhand region, and later the Uttarakhand state, after the state's formation in 2000.
+Rawat was a member of the Rashtriya Swayamsevak Sangh from 1979 to 2002 and held the post of organising secretary of the Uttarakhand region, and later the Uttarakhand state, after the state's formation in 2000.
 He was elected from Doiwala in the State's first legislative assembly elections in 2002.
 He retained his seat in the 2007 elections and served as the State's Minister of Agriculture.

 As a member of the Bharatiya Janata Party, Rawat served as Jharkhand's in-charge and Uttarakhand cadre's president.
 Winning from Doiwala again in 2017, he was named the Chief Minister after his party won majority and formed the government.
 Rawat resigned from the post on 9 March 2021 citing a "collective decision" made by the party.
-He did not contest 2022 assembly election.

 Early life and career

 Rawat was born on 20 December 1960 in the village of Khairasain in the Kotdwar tehsil, in Pauri Garhwal district of Uttarakhand.
 He was the ninth and youngest child in the family.
 He obtained his master's degree in journalism from Birla Campus in Srinagar affiliated to the Hemwati Nandan Bahuguna Garhwal University.

 Rawat joined the Rashtriya Swayamsevak Sangh in 1979 before becoming its pracharak (campaigner) for the Dehradun region in 1985.
 Subsequently, he joined the Bharatiya Janata Party (BJP), the political party associated with it.
-He was made BJP's organizing secretary for the Uttarakhand region and worked with the senior leader Lalji Tandon at the time.
+He was made BJP's organising secretary for the Uttarakhand region and worked with the senior leader Lalji Tandon at the time.
 He was also actively involved in the Uttarakhand movement, during which he was arrested several times.
 After the region received statehood in 2000, Rawat was made the state cadre's BJP president.

 Rawat lost a by-election from Doiwala in 2014, when the seat was vacated by former Chief Minister Ramesh Pokhriyal.